CS7820/Project/meeting-minutes/running-meeting-minutes.md

 * Present project scope and ideas to Cogan

 ### Actions
-* Look into Criage implementation
+* Look into CRIAGE implementation
   Assigned to: Everyone

 ### Notes